Easy Mongolian Beef Stir Fry Recipe

 What’s the best cut of beef to use in a stir fry?

-Choose a cut of beef that is intended for quick-cooking – I used flank steak.
+I like using cuts of meat that cook quickly – I used flank steak.
 You could also go for a sirloin.
-Also, more expensive cuts – such as filet – could also be used.
+Filets work great as well.
 It’s best to avoid tougher cuts, like stewing meat, this will make the stir fry too chewy.
-We need melt in your mouth beef!

 Store leftover stir-fry either in the freezer for four months or in the fridge for four days.
-For ease, freeze in single portions for a quick packable lunch to bring to the office, meal prep sorted!
-They can be reheated straight from the freezer in the microwave.
+I like freezing them in single portion servings like meal prepping.
+This way I can remove them from the freezer straight into the microwave.

 What to serve with this stir fry

-This dish is great served with a side of rice.
-Jasmin rice adds a lovely aromatic balance to the dish but you could also go for noodles, or keep things light with cauliflower rice.
+I find that serving this dish with rice works great.
+Jasmine rice adds a lovely aromatic balance to the dish, but you could also go for noodles.

 Servings: 4 servings